A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Introduction

 \emph{Encoder-only} bidirectional models have received particular attention.
 In \cite{rf_gpt}, a transformer encoder reconstructs masked CIR samples, although the model is described using GPT terminology despite the lack of an autoregressive decoder.
 A similar observation applies to \cite{wireless_gpt}, which also adopts masking-based reconstruction with an encoder-only architecture.
 The Large Wireless Model (LWM) represents a notable contribution, applying a masked modeling objective where random patches of multiple-input single-output (MISO) orthogonal frequency division multiplexing (OFDM) channel matrices are masked and subsequently reconstructed using a transformer encoder \cite{lwm}.

 Despite these advancements, key limitations remain in current wireless foundation models.
 BERT-based architectures such as LWM \cite{lwm} typically employ low masking ratios (e.g., 15\%), which reduce the complexity of the pretraining task and may result in shallow or overspecialized feature representation.
-Furthermore, several approaches adapt BERT-style models by replacing the original cross-entropy loss with regression objectives tailored to continuous-valued wireless data, without thoroughly reassessing the implications for representation learning.
-These design choices can constrain the expressiveness and generalizability of the learned representations, ultimately limiting performance across diverse downstream wireless tasks.
+Furthermore, several approaches adapt BERT-style or GPT-style models by replacing the original cross-entropy loss, designed for prediction over a discrete set, with regression objectives tailored to continuous-valued wireless data, without thoroughly reassessing the implications for representation learning.
+These design choices can limit the expressiveness and generalizability of the learned representations, ultimately limiting the performance of diverse downstream wireless tasks.

 More broadly, while contrastive and reconstructive approaches have each shown promise, they face fundamental limitations when applied in isolation to wireless channel modeling.
 Contrastive methods, for instance, are sensitive to the choice of positive and negative samples---poor sample selection can mislead the model, especially in wireless scenarios where channels may share subtle but significant similarities.
 These methods also typically require large batch sizes to provide a sufficient number of negative samples, increasing computational overhead \cite{cl_batch_size, cl_neg_sample_selection}.
 In contrast, reconstructive approaches tend to emphasize the accurate recovery of low-level statistical patterns, which may come at the expense of not learning the discriminative features necessary for downstream tasks such as beam selection.
-This produces representations that work well for regression tasks but may underperform in classification or decision-making scenarios that depend on fine-grained feature distinctions \cite{hybrid_learning}.
+This produces representations that work well for regression tasks, but may underperform in classification or decision-making scenarios that depend on fine-grained feature distinctions \cite{hybrid_learning}.
 Combining both approaches in a multi-task framework addresses these weaknesses by enabling simultaneous learning of both structural and discriminative channel features.